-individual project will contribute to the significant cumulative impact caused by GHG emissions from other sources around the globe.
+In the Newhall Ranch decision, the California Supreme Court recognized that an individual project's emissions alone will most likely not have any appreciable impact on global GHG emissions, but an individual project will contribute to the significant cumulative impact caused by GHG emissions from other sources around the globe.
 The question therefore becomes whether the project's incremental addition of GHGs is cumulatively considerable in light of the global problem, and thus significant.
 The Court acknowledged that the fact that emissions are global rather than local gives rise to an argument that a certain amount of GHG emissions "is as inevitable as population growth."
-The Court stated "Under this view, a significance criterion framed in terms of efficiency is superior to a simple numerical threshold because CEQA is not intended as a population control measure."
+The Court stated, "Under this view, a significance criterion framed in terms of efficiency is superior to a simple numerical threshold because CEQA is not intended as a population control measure."